 This novel takes place in 19th century West Africa, at a time when Europeans were only beginning to make inroads into Nigeria.
 The main character is an Igbo man named Okonkwo, a strong, proud, and abusive man who is desperately afraid of looking weak.
 In this respect, he embodies the darker aspects of the patriarchal Igbo culture he comes from.

 Over time, we see how the actions of Okonkwo’s community, and those of the increasingly hostile missionaries and imperialists, lead to an inextricable situation.
-The story is quite brilliant in that it manages to show the humanity of the Igbo people, gives a detailed picture of their traditions, mythology, and spiritual beliefs before colonization.
+The story is quite brilliant in that it manages to show the humanity of the Igbo people and gives a detailed picture of their traditions, mythology, and spiritual beliefs before colonization.
 It also examines how some of the weaknesses of Achebe’s ancestral culture made the job of the missionaries and colonists that much easier.

 5. The Joys of Motherhood (1979) by Buchi Emechita